 - commercial evictions and repossessions

 We don’t buy properties on behalf of investors.
 We buy the property for our own investment portfolio.
-As genuine commercial property cash buyers, we have the ability to pay you.
+As genuine commercial property buyers, we have the ability to pay you.
 We’re happy to provide proof of funds.